 - i.
-Chairperson of the Committee shall be an Independent Director. - ii.
-Chairperson of the Company may be appointed as a member of the Committee but shall not be a Chairman of the Committee. - iii.
-In the absence of the Chairperson, the members of the Committee present at the meeting shall choose one amongst them to act as Chairperson.
+Chairperson of the Committee shall be an Independent Director. - Chairperson of the Company may be appointed as a member of the Committee but shall not be a Chairman of the ii.
+Committee. - In the absence of the Chairperson, the members of the Committee present at the meeting shall choose one amongst them to act as Chairperson.